 - Partner (Subclass 309/100) visa

 All applicants are required to be sponsored by their Australian partner and demonstrate numerous factors of their relationship.
-The applications are in-depth and require the ability to meet many components of legislation.
+The applications are in-depth and require the ability to meet many components of the legislation.

 We’ll break down the main requirements of these visas for you below.